pendulum-project/ntpd-rs/docs/guide/security-guidance.md

 * **frequency adjustment:** ntdp-rs can adjust the clock frequency to compensate for hardware inaccuracies and to slowly correct small offsets to the system clock.
 This process can change the clock by in the worst case at most $1000$ microseconds every second, meaning that any incorrect steering of frequency will need at least 1000 days to reach an offset of 1 day.
 * **step adjustment** the second method of steering is stepping the clock.
 This allows for compensation of larger errors, but also provides more opportunity to an attacker for introducing large errors to the system clock.

 Frequency adjustments are essentially impossible to exploit by an attacker.
 The threat lies in big step adjustments.
 To prevent incorrect step adjustments, ntpd-rs allows the configuration of step limits.
 When these limits are exceeded, the daemon assumes that an unrecoverable problem has occurred and aborts.
-That means no synchronization will occur and the system's time will drift!
+That means no synchronization will occur and the system's time will drift.

 The step limits come in three variants: